A | B | C | D | E | F | G | H | I | K | L | M | N | O | P | R | S | T | V | Y

 Interest on a loan from one business day to the next provided by a bank or other financial institution to another bank or financial institution.
 This is the shortest market rate on the money market and in turn affects the rates charged to the general public and thus also activity and the development of prices in the economy.

 Accounts, regulations and computer systems needed to execute payments and transfer securities between different parties.

 The basic capital requirement (Pillar 1) stipulates that a bank, at any one point in time, shall have a minimum capital base equal to the sum of the capital requirements for credit risks, market risks and operational risks.
 In addition, the capital base shall also cover the capital requirement for additional identified operational risks not captured in Pillar 1, so-called internal capital adequacy assessment (Pillar 2).
 Pillar 2 is an individual capital requirement that varies between different banks.
 For Swedish banks, the Pillar 2 requirement is determined by Finansinspektionen.
 While the Pillar 1 requirement is public and affects the risk-weighted assets, the Pillar 2 requirement is not public as yet and does not affect the banks' risk-weighted assets.

 Interest rates that a central bank sets for monetary policy purposes.
 In Sweden, these are the repo rate and the deposit and lending rates for the banking system; see Repo rate, Fine-tuning transactions and Standing facilities.

 Condition where the prices of goods and services increase only moderately or not at all.
-According to the Riksbank's definition, price stability means limiting CPI inflation to 2 per cent.
+The Riksbank's definition of price stability is that inflation, measured as the annual change in the consumer price index with a fixed interest rate (the CPIF), should be 2 per cent.

 top of page